Soudari0804/Brain-Tumor-Analysis/README.md

 Password Recovery:
 Users can reset their passwords in case of a forgotten password.
+Main Page - Registration
+New users can create an account by providing their name, email, and password.
+User credentials are securely stored for authentication.
+Upon successful registration, users can log in and access the dashboard.
 <img src="https://github.com/user-attachments/assets/d9c2cc9d-4a26-42cf-a6c1-7bb233924679" width="500"/>

+Sign-In Page
+Existing users can log in using their email and password.
+If users forget their password, they can reset it using the "Forgot Password" option.
+After logging in, users are redirected to the dashboard to access all features.
 <img src="https://github.com/user-attachments/assets/986ff6e1-6442-496a-a726-28112bf73751" width="500"/>
 New users can register with their credentials.
 Existing users can log in securely.